-- Children are those under the age of 18 years - Direct contact is:
+- Children are those under the age of 18 years

+- Direct contact is:

+- o physical contact.

+- o talking face to face.

+- physically being within eyeshot

-Direct contact does not include telephone, email or internet contact undertaken by a person who has the actual role of supervising 'child-related work', not just being present in the room.
+- Direct contact does not include

+- o telephone, email or internet contact

+- o undertaken by a person who has the actual role of supervising 'child-related work', not just being present in the room.